gnosis/dex-research/dFusion/dFusion.rst

 .. code:: python

     transaction initiation costs + k* order as payload costs + k* signature verification cost + k* hashing costs + updating the orderHashSha
-    21000+k*(6+16+16+64+64)*68/8+k*3000+k*60+5000
+    = 21000+k*(6+16+16+64+64)*68/8+k*3000+k*60+5000

-This means that up to 1000 orders can be stored within a single ethereum block .
+This means that up to 1000 orders can be stored within a single ethereum block.

 Constraints from snarks
 -----------------------

 The DIZK paper showed that it is possible to calculate snarks for up to several billion constraints.
 However, the parallelization described in this methods only works if the prime-1 of the underlying elliptic curve is sufficiently often divisible by 2.
 The prime-1 of the alt-bn128 curve from ethereum is divisible by 2^28 and hence, we can compute snarks for the constraints system with up to 2^28 ~ 268M constraints.

 Certainly, our biggest constraint system comes with the snark checking the actual trade and updating all balances.
 In the following, we estimate the number of circuits by estimating how often we have to hash something.
 Such and estimation should suffice, as the total number of constraints is heavily dominated by the circuits of the hash function.

 In the snark-applyAuction the snark circuits are dominated by the following operations: